JChemseddine/fm_tutorial/README.md

 ## Lectures

-The tutorial is accompanied by a series of lectures by Prof. Dr. Gabriele Steidl (https://page.math.tu-berlin.de/~steidl/):
+The tutorial is accompanies a series of lectures by Prof. Dr. Gabriele Steidl (https://page.math.tu-berlin.de/~steidl/):

 | Lecture | Topic | PDF |